aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/04 - Subprojects.md

 2. In the upper left corner click on _To configure study projects click here._
 3. Under each project, you should be able to defined the associated subprojects.

-> Note: If affiliation of subprojects to projectscan not be done from the front-end, it could be done directly in SQL as follows.
+> Note: If affiliation of subprojects to projects can not be done from the front-end, it could be done directly in SQL as follows.

   ```sql
   INSERT INTO project_subproject_rel